video-annotator/pythonvideoannotator/docs/source/index.rst

 ------------------------------------

 |
-| The **PythonVideoAnnotator** is a graphical application written in python, to analyse videos and create notes for events in the video.
-It was developed with the aim of helping neuroscience and ethology researchers indentify animals' behaviours based on the information extracted from the video.
+| The **PythonVideoAnnotator** is a graphical application written in python, to analyze videos and create notes for events in the video.
+It was developed with the aim of helping neuroscience and ethology researchers identify animals’ behaviors based on the information extracted from the video.
 |
-| Paths, contours and outputs of external devices, like accelerometers, sound recorders, pokes, pressure devices and other sensors can be combined to find classes of events to identify behaviours.
+| Paths, contours and outputs of external devices, like accelerometers, sound recorders, pokes, pressure devices and other sensors can be combined to find classes of events to identify behaviors.
 |

 |